Let Hope Hall take care of breakfast and lunch while school is in session so you can skip the morning rush at home!

 - Each lunch selection MUST be circled.
 If your child will not be purchasing lunch on a certain day, please X the day.

-- If a child forgets his/her lunch, a peanut butter/jelly meal will be available for $3.50 A slip will be sent home requesting payment the next day.
+- If a child forgets his/her lunch, a peanut butter/jelly meal will be available.

 - PLEASE, do not send cans or bottles of soda, carbonated drinks, or drinks that are high in sugar or caffeine.
 This is in keeping with codes established by the New York State Health Department.

 - Appropriate table manners are expected in our Cafeteria as we view this as our dining room.
 Students may bring their own lunches from home, however microwaves are NOT available for student use.

 We ask that each family follow these rules and keep them posted in a convenient location for your reference.